 Tooting Bec Lido

 One of London's best known open-air pools is Tooting Bec Lido.
-The 90m pool played a starring role in Guy Ritchie's movie Snatch, and is the oldest purpose-built open-air pool in London, and one of the largest in Europe.
-The lido is open to the public from 19 May until 30 September, with club swimming all year round.
-There is a grass area for sunbathers, a paddling area for children and a café.
+The 90m (295 ft) pool played a starring role in Guy Ritchie's movie Snatch, and is the oldest purpose-built open-air pool in London, and one of the largest in Europe.
+The lido is open to the public from May until September, with club swimming all year round.
+There is also a grass area for sunbathers, a paddling area for children and a cafe to enjoy.

 Brockwell Lido has a sunbathing area, cafe and changing facilities.
 The lido first opened in 1937 and retains many of its original features, including an impressive square clock, art deco lettering and Grade II-listed pavilion buildings.
 The lido is situated in Brockwell Park, perfect for a post-swim stroll.
 Brockwell Lido's outdoor pool is open all year-round, along with an indoor hydrotherapy pool, gym, cycling studio and cafe.